Key takeaways

 To pick the right card from the Chase Slate Edge or the Chase Freedom Unlimited, it helps to know how they stack up in the most important categories.
 Here’s a rundown of how these credit cards compare in terms of their rewards rates, intro APR offers and fees.

-Since the Chase Slate Edge doesn’t offer cash back for spending, we can’t compare these cards based on their earning rates over the course of a year.
-However, you should know that you can earn rewards with the Chase Freedom Unlimited if you’re willing to give up the additional three months at zero interest you would get with the Chase Slate Edge.
+Since the Chase Slate Edge doesn’t offer cash back for spending, the Chase Freedom Unlimited would earn more in rewards by default.
+If you’re willing to give up the additional three months of the introductory APR period that you would get with the Chase Slate Edge, then you’d be able to earn rewards with the Chase Freedom Unlimited.

 Depending on your situation and how you plan to use your card, these rewards may or may not be worth it.
 Consider this example:

-Is earning $560 in the first year enough to get you to give up an additional three months with 0 percent APR?
+Keeping in mind that the Chase Slate Edge doesn’t earn rewards, is earning $630 during the first year enough to get you to give up an additional three months with an introductory APR?
 Only you can decide, but it is worth noting that it’s considerably more difficult to pay down debt when you’re also using a credit card for spending.
-If what you really need to do is get out of debt — and you want to avoid the temptation to spend more to earn rewards — you may be better off picking the Chase Slate Edge.
+If what you really need to do is get out of debt, and you want to avoid the temptation to spend more to earn rewards, you may be better off picking the Chase Slate Edge.

 Why should you get the Chase Slate Edge?